 The multi-functionality of leaf extracts of Jasmine continues with yet another benefit.

-It is able to do such by boosting the antioxidant state of freshly synthesized healing wound tissue and increasing collagen synthesis.
+The experiment presents the prospect of the Jasmine plant in boosting the antioxidant state of freshly synthesized healing wound tissue and increasing collagen synthesis.

-9. A Natural Air-freshner
+9. A Natural Air-freshener

 10. Great for your Hair and Skin

-Jasmine oil is one of the best hair oils which provides sufficient nutritional and medicinal value to your skin and hair.
+Jasmine oil is one of the best hair oils, which provides sufficient nutritional and medicinal value to your skin and hair.

 It can also be very effective in erasing lice, scars, and blemishes.

 On top of that, you can make various cosmetic and aesthetic products from Jasmine.
-All in all, Jasmine can make your skin and hair in good shape than it already is.

 Health Considerations to Keep in Mind